 The Maslach Burnout Inventory (MBI) is a valuable tool that has been refined over decades to identify burnout.
 By scoring employees on the three dimensions of burnout, the MBI distinguishes between those exposed to chronic work-related stress and those who are simply disengaged.

-It's important to recognize that burnout, unlike general work dissatisfaction, involves a mental load that can drain the efficacy of high-performing staff without regular breaks.
+It's important to recognise that burnout, unlike general work dissatisfaction, involves a mental load that can drain the efficacy of high-performing staff without regular breaks.
 Mental fuel is a finite resource, and both the mind and body require sufficient rest to function effectively.

 A recent study conducted by researchers at George Mason University demonstrated the benefits of breaks.
 Two groups of students were assigned a detailed task for 45 minutes, with one group given a short 5-minute break halfway.
-Surprisingly, all students in the group with the break significantly outperformed their counterparts who sustained performance without a break.

-Here at Six Degrees Executive, we recently implemented the ‘Wello’ - a dedicated day where all employees can openly and actively plan a wellness day every quarter to rest, relax or do something to help detach from work and combat burnout.
-The initiative allows us to convert a day of personal leave into a scheduled day away from work to rest and reboot so we can return to work at our best.
+Here at Six Degrees Executive, we implemented the ‘Wello’ - a dedicated day where all employees can openly and actively plan a wellness day every quarter to rest, relax or do something to help detach from work and combat burnout.

 Implementing such programs and having the leaders openly demonstrate and celebrate the benefits of taking time to recover, paves a pathway for all to do so, openly.
 Having scheduled time out from work also helps negate the impact of employees calling in sick without notice.